FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 e-mails that had been sent out to members of Cappamore-Killmallock MD and TD’s in relation to a

-property in Galbally that was allocated and since then, was not taken up.--- *Cllr.
+property in Galbally that was allocated and since then, was not taken up.
+---
+*Cllr.
 Ryan sought support to limit reps to one rep for one person per elected representative.*

 **Proposed:** Cllr.
 Eddie Ryan